tedpearson/edf-importer/README.md

 ## Running

-Rename `sdf-importer.example.ymal` to `sdf-importer.yaml` and fill in your database config.
+Copy `edf-importer.example.yaml` to `edf-importer.yaml` and fill in your database config.

-Sdf-importer will continue to run and watch the specified path, importing new data the next time you insert your SD card.
+Edf-importer will continue to run and watch the specified path, importing new data the next time you insert your SD card.

-    ./edf-importer --config sdf-importer.yaml --path /Volumes/<drivename>/folder
+    ./edf-importer --config edf-importer.yaml --path /Volumes/<drivename>/folder

     Usage of ./edf-importer:
       -config string
-        	Config file (default "sdf-importer.yaml")
+        	Config file (default "edf-importer.yaml")
       -dry-run
         	Don't insert into the database
       -path string